imdwipayana/PostgreSQL/Practice/JOIN/README.md

 # JOIN TABLES

 There are 4 types of JOIN: INNER JOIN(JOIN), LEFT JOIN, RIGHT JOIN and FULL JOIN.
-Firstly, create the table
+Firstly, create the customer table with four columns: costumer_id, costumer_name, order_id and number_item.

 ```sql
 DROP TABLE IF EXISTS customer;